 Facts about gold

-- The atomic number of gold, which means there are 79 protons in the nucleus of every atom of gold.
+The atomic number of gold is 79, which means there are 79 protons in the nucleus of every atom of gold.

-- One ounce of gold can be stretched to a length of 50 miles; the resulting wire would be just five microns wide.
+One ounce of gold can be theoretically stretched to a length of 50 miles without breaking; the resulting wire would be just five microns wide.

-- Over 90 percent of the world’s gold has been mined since the California Gold Rush.
+Over 90 percent of the world’s known gold supply has been mined since the California Gold Rush.

 Julius Caesar gave two hundred gold coins to each of his soldiers from the spoils of war in defeating Gaul.

 Fort Knox holds 4,600 tonnes of gold.

 And the US Federal Reserve holds 6,200.

 Gold is actually edible.
 Some Asian countries put gold in fruit, jelly snacks, coffee, and tea.
 Since at least the 1500s, Europeans have been putting gold leaf in bottles of liquor, such as Danziger Goldwasser and Goldschlager.
 Some Native American tribes believed consuming gold could allow humans to levitate.

 The chemical symbol for gold is Au, from the Latin word aurum meaning “shining dawn” and from Aurora, the Roman goddess of the dawn.
 In 50 B.C., Romans began issuing gold coins called the Aureus and the smaller solidus.